Bedsores and Death - Can Bedsores Lead to Death?

 What to Do About Nursing Home Neglect

 Nursing home staff members are professional caregivers who have been trained to prevent, detect and treat bedsores and serious infections.
-If these health care providers fail to do so, and the nursing home resident develops complications from a bedsore, then the nursing home can be held liable.
+If these health care providers fail to do so, and the nursing home resident develops complications from a bedsore or even worse, a condition that leads to death, then the nursing home can be held liable.
 Nursing home abuse is a very serious matter.

 Neglecting to treat decubitus ulcers can cause an elderly person financial, physical and emotional suffering, so it is important to be mindful of the quality of care that your loved one is receiving.
 If you suspect that the nursing staff may be neglecting their duties, it’s wise to schedule a free consultation with a seasoned personal injury lawyer who has experience with nursing home abuse and wrongful death claims.